Securing Your Feed Supply

 Biosecurity Program Steps and Procedures

-- All trucks and trailers have the tires and wheel wells sprayed with disinfectant prior to and after delivery to any poultry accounts, weather permitting.
+All trucks and trailers have the tires and wheel wells sprayed with disinfectant prior to and after delivery to any poultry facilities, weather permitting.

-- Sales representatives do not enter poultry production barns unless they are invited to do so.
-When entering a barn, they wear plastic boots and disposable coveralls, which are disposed at the customer location prior to leaving.
+Sales representatives do not enter poultry production barns unless they are invited to do so.
+When entering a barn, they wear booties and disposable coveralls, which are disposed at the customer location prior to leaving.
 The sales representative showers and changes clothes before visiting another production facility.

 Critical Level Protection